NeuronLinkAI/NeuronLink-CA/README.md

 The best part is that Roo can help you create these new modes!
 Just type "Create a new mode for <X>" in the chat to get started, and go into the Prompts tab or (carefully) edit the JSON representation to customize the prompt and allowed tools to your liking.

-We can't wait to hear more about what you build and how we can continue to evolve the Roo Code platform to support you.
+We can't wait to hear more about what you build and how we can continue to evolve the Neuron Link or Neuron Link code agent, Neuron Link CA platform to support you.
 Please join us in our new https://www.reddit.com/r/RooCode subreddit to share your custom modes and be part of our next chapter. 🚀

 ## New in 3.1: Chat Mode Prompt Customization & Prompt Enhancements